-FOCUS RATIONALE

-Key Target 1 Indication of the importance of this area for development from Ofsted feedback.

-Maintain a high standard of New teachers in all year groups.

-quality first teaching 1 NQT and 1 maternity, both in key year groups.

-throughout the academy FFT data indicates lower performing middle attainers in writing.

--Consistency of EYFS and KS1

-teaching

--To further encourage teacher

-self-reflection through the

-use of Iris and coaching.

-Key Target 2 Leaders have identified key elements in the 2017/18 year group action plans that

-To maintain the significant led to improved outcomes, these now need to be disseminated so that best

-improvement in results in practice can be moved forward.
+FOCUS RATIONALE Key Target 1 Indication of the importance of this area for development from Ofsted Maintain a high standard feedback. of quality first teaching New teachers in all year groups. throughout the academy 1 NQT and 1 maternity, both in key year groups. -Consistency of EYFS and FFT data indicates lower performing middle attainers in writing.
+KS1 teaching -To further encourage teacher self-reflection through the use of Iris and coaching.
+Key Target 2 Leaders have identified key elements in the 2017/18 year group action To maintain the significant plans that led to improved outcomes, these now need to be disseminated improvement in results in so that best practice can be moved forward.
 English and mathematics.
-Encourage the mathematics and English leads to work together more closely to

--To share good practice strengthen the links between the subjects and support the year groups in

-between English and working together cohesively.
-To enable the leads to monitor the slight gender

-mathematics throughout the imbalance in attainment and progress across the academy.

-academy.

--To continue to develop a

-high quality learning

-environment for both English

-and mathematics.

-Key Target 3 The data shows that 11 pupils in KS1 who did not reach national average, and

-To further develop SEN therefore requires monitoring.

-provision to ensure the best A new SENCO in post.

-progress for pupils.
-An academy wide interest in ensuring that SEND pupils are in the best position to

--To develop a matrix for learn.

-assessing individual SEN

-pupil's readiness to learn and

-pre-learning skills.
+Encourage the mathematics and English leads to work together more -To share good practice closely to strengthen the links between the subjects and support the year between English and groups in working together cohesively.
+To enable the leads to monitor the mathematics throughout slight gender imbalance in attainment and progress across the academy. the academy. -To continue to develop a high quality learning environment for both English and mathematics.
+Vov.
+Toward 2 The date shows that 11 possile in VC1 when did not need noticed to the Key Target 3 The data shows that 11 pupils in KS1 who did not reach national average, To further develop SEN and therefore requires monitoring. provision to ensure the A new SENCO in post. best progress for pupils.
+An academy wide interest in ensuring that SEND pupils are in the best -To develop a matrix for position to learn. assessing individual SEN pupil's readiness to learn and pre-learning skills.

+SECTION 2: AREAS FOR WHOLE S CHOOL DEVELOPMENT

 Key Target 4 Despite praise for the curriculum in Ofsted feedback, leadership want to

-To maintain and develop our continue to develop the curriculum.
+To maintain and develop our engaging, broad and continue to develop the curriculum.
 Specific subjects will be in focus this year.

-engaging, broad and balanced Audits will be undertaken in
+balanced curriculum.
+Audits will be undertaken in

-curriculum. -curriculum map

--Focus subjects for 2018/19 -assessment
+-Focus subjects for 2018/19 -curriculum map

-will be the Arts -resources
+will be the Arts -assessment -resources

 -pupil voice and work

 -Tracker subject knowledge

 -subject leader skills